Length of Stay

-Scholars and interns on a J-1 visa are admitted to the United States for a specific period of time.
-This time is called "duration of status,” (D/S is written on the scholar's DS-2019 form and I-94 card upon arrival in the U.S.)
+Scholars and interns on a J-1 visa are admitted to the United States for a specific period of time permitted by the U.S. State Department (DOS).
+This time is called "duration of status,” (The abbreviation D/S is written on the scholar's DS-2019 form and I-94 card upon arrival in the U.S.)

 "Duration of status" means that the scholar or intern may legally remain in the United States as long as the J-1 status is valid; that is,